embatbr/iluvatar-bidet/README.md

         - May be the fastest one;
         - Gives me full freedom and control;
         - May fuck everything due to a simple mistypo.
+- Definitions of classes to describe orders, spaces and how a transaction (decrements bidder's and increments asker's amounts of currency, changes product ownership - numeric value or relation between objects - and removes the product - partially or totally - from circulation) is performed must appear here.